 What if my child is not a good test taker?

 Your child's school and teacher can provide suggestions for helping your child successfully know and demonstrate his or her understanding of the state standards, which is what the AzMERIT, AIMS, and ACT tests are based on.
 Throughout the school year, there are many ways teachers assess how students are doing in their classroom, including classwork, homework, quizzes, projects, and teacher and counselor observations about your child's growth.
 The results from AzMERIT, AIMS, and ACT should be used along with all of this information to ensure your child is on track to succeed.

 How can I help prepare my child for these assessments?

 At the beginning of the school year or semester, set shared goals with your child's teacher for what your child needs to know and be able to do during this school year.
 Check in regularly on your child's progress to see where your child might need help.

 Talk with your child about the test—your conversations can help minimize any fear or anxiety your child may feel when taking the test this spring.
-You can also take a practice AzMERIT test at home to help your child prepare.
-There is no need to create a login, just simply sign in as a guest at azmeritportal.org.
+You can also take practice AzMERIT and ACT tests at home to help your child prepare.
+For AzMERIT, there is no need to create a login; just simply sign in as a guest at azmeritportal.org.
 For ACT, go to https://tn.actonline.act.org/client/index.html for practice tests.